 - Toss dressing with the salad or serve on the side.

 Salad isn’t served before a meal in Italy, but rather after the meal as a digestive.
 You won’t find it soaked in dressing either.
-If you want some dressing, sprinkle a little extra-virgin olive oil, vinegar, and salt on it but there’s not really such a thing as “Italian dressing.”
-We found some gorgeous salad greens at the Campo di Fiori market we visited in Rome.
+Below are some of the gorgeous salad greens we saw while we were in Rome.

 Italians eat seasonal fruits and vegetables, but due to their temperate climate, many items such as ripe tomatoes, eggplant, and zucchini were still available when we were there in November and December.
 The weather is somewhat similar to Southern California, where I live, except that Italy is a little cooler and has more rain.

 I used radicchio and arugula in this salad.
 Both are popular in Italy and the leaves are often baked or sautéed.
 Radicchio has a sharp flavor and arugula is slightly peppery.

 Arugula, also known as Rocket, is heart-healthy because it raises your level of nitric oxide.
 It’s also rich in chlorophyll and will help prevent liver and DNA damage caused by toxins in your body.
 It’s better to eat it raw rather than cooked, for this reason, because more chlorophyll is retained.
 It’s a cleansing salad green that will keep your colon happy and healthy.

 Radicchio is a member of the chicory family and contains a high level of plant compounds high in anti-oxidants.
 An ancient Roman philosopher, Pliny the Elder praised radicchio for its medicinal properties.
 He claimed it was a blood purifier and a natural sedative for people with insomnia.
 One cup of radicchio will give you 100% of your vitamin K needs, support bone health, and resistance to insulin.

 What are your favorite types of lettuce?
 Please leave a comment below: